|

 Or put another way, a “holy discontent” is “seething” wrapped

+in compassion.
 Think about it this way.
 Passion is the

 precursor to compassion.
 Its role is to channel that seething